-My mom has a cabinet full of photo albums curated from years of birthday parties, family events and vacations.
-Thanks to the digital era, the days of dropping off film canisters at a 24-hour photo counter and carefully arranging the prints in a physical photo album may be in the past, but I find there's still no replacement for actually holding those family photos in a photography book on my lap.
+The days of dropping off film canisters at a 24-hour photo counter and carefully arranging the prints in a physical album may be in the past, thanks to the digital era.
+But for me, nothing can replace cherishing family photos in a book on my lap.

-How much it costs: Without the sales tax, an 8-by 11-inch 20-page hardcover photo book would cost about $40 before shipping and tax.
-Shutterfly frequently runs sales, so you should be on the lookout for promo codes to apply to your personalized photo book purchase to save some money.
+How much it costs: Without sales tax, and taking advantage of a holiday discount at the time of publication, an 8-by-11-inch 20-page hardcover photo book would cost about $27 before shipping and tax.
+Shutterfly frequently runs sales, so you should be on the lookout for promo codes to apply to your personalized photo-book purchase to save some money.
 If you add or delete something from your project, Shutterfly will tell you that the price of your project has changed.

 Mixbook's minimalist layout makes it very easy to use.
 The site has dozens of fun photo book themes -- family, seasonal, wedding, travel, baby -- and more specific designs in each category, perfect for photo gifts.
 There's also the option to put a book together from scratch.